Junior Wardens news

 Would you be willing to get involved in litter picking your area?

-3 tenants volunteered.
+Three tenants volunteered.

-As we had such a good turnout from Tenants who genuinely wanted to engage and make things better, I planned a return event.
+As we had such a good turnout from tenants who genuinely wanted to engage and make things better, I planned a return event.

-So, on 14 August we went back to Fullerton with Arts for the children creating designs for the sheds.
-We had Open spaces supporting, clearing bulk and tidying overgrown areas.
+So, on 14 August we went back to Fullerton with Arts for the Children creating designs for the sheds.
+We had Open Spaces supporting, clearing bulk and tidying overgrown areas.

-Decent Neighbourhoods, Dave installed new bins.
+Dave from Decent Neighbourhoods installed new bins.

-TPU’s Michael ran badge making and helped with the Junior Wardens Light Game.
+TPU’s Michael ran badge making and helped with the Junior Wardens' light game.

 Thank you all for your support.